Night Skies (2007 film): Plot

-Some time later, a police officer patrols a deserted area, where he finds Richard.
-A text epilogue states that Richard was found 100 miles from the site of his broken down truck and the group's RV.
-In a semi-catatonic state, Richard was subsequently subject to rehabilitation, after which he recalled bits of the encounter.
-Despite his description of the night's events, no trace of either vehicle, nor any of the other victims, was ever found.
-The text concludes saying that the lights continue to appear over Phoenix Arizona to this day.
+Later, a police officer finds Richard in a deserted area.
+A text epilogue states that he was discovered 100 miles from the vehicles' location and, after rehabilitation, recalled fragments of the encounter.
+Neither the vehicles nor the other victims were ever found.
+Richard subsequently took a lie detector test, which he passed.
+The epilogue concludes that the lights continue to appear over Phoenix, Arizona, to this day.